radon-project/docs/docs/built-in-functions.md

 ### API methods

-- `pyapi(string)` - A high-level Python API for Radon.
+- `pyapi(string,ns)` - A high-level Python API for Radon.
 It is used to call Python functions from Radon.
-(Development)

 ### Typecase methods